ISISComputingGroup/ibex_developers_manual/Our-Lua-Utility-Functions.md

 ### `setHardwareFlowControl(device, flowControlOn)`

+Note: This automatically sets asyn address port to -1.
+If you need to set it differently please use the call iocsh.asynSetOption in your script the way you want.

 Set the hardware flow control for when it is off or on.

 - device: String, the name of the asyn port.
 - `flowControlOn`: Boolean, true if hardware flow control is on.

 ### `setSoftwareFlowControl(device, flowControlOn)`

+Note: This automatically sets asyn address port to -1.
+If you need to set it differently please use the call iocsh.asynSetOption in your script the way you want.

 Sets the software flow control for when it is off or on.